hrthiam-lab/Yesin_Outlaw_etal_2026/README.md

 Codes for analyzing the data used in Yesin et al., paper.

 > Yesin A*, Outlaw K*, Sanchez-Lopez R, Doucoure A, Hüttenhain R, Thiam HR (2026).
-Nuclear remodeling and high deformability emerge early while migration is progressively optimized during HSCs to neutrophils differentiation. *[Journal]*.
-[DOI]
+Nuclear remodeling and high deformability emerge early while migration is progressively optimized during HSCs to neutrophils differentiation.

 *Shared first authorship